-You will not feel the surgery because the topical anesthetic numbs your eye during the operation.
+You will not feel the surgery because the topical or local anesthetic numbs your eye during the operation.
 You may see some lights or vague shapes, but that is all.
 Your surgeon will use a special microscope, which magnifies and illuminates the area of the procedure as he or she removes your cataract.

 You may not remember much about the operation after it is over.
 You may feel a little drowsy afterward, but as the sedative wears off, you will be encouraged to walk around a bit.
 Your doctor will monitor your condition for a while, explain how to care for your eye at home and schedule a follow-up appointment.
+Have a family member, friend, or caregiver help you on the day of the surgery and to assist in remembering the after-surgery instructions.

 Once you're fully recovered, you will be allowed to go home.
-It is a good idea to have a friend or relative drive you.
+It is a good idea to have a friend, relative, or caregiver drive you, and some surgery centers will require that you have a ride and someone accompany you.
 You may feel tired after surgery, so try to relax the rest of the day.

 At home, you should not experience much discomfort.
-Some people describe the feeling as having an eyelash or a cinder in their eye-slightly uncomfortable but not painful.
+Some people describe the feeling as having an eyelash in their eye slightly uncomfortable and itchy but not painful.
 You will apply eye drops or ointment as your doctor prescribes, and you will learn to rely on your untreated eye during this time.